Reizor-75/hobby-huddle-front-end/README.md

 Whether you're seeking unique skills or aiming to share your passion, Hobby Huddle is rooted in building communities and bringing learning and teaching opportunities to your neighborhood.

-This is the front end of the MERN Stack app that includes JWT Authentication.
+This is a MERN Stack application that includes JWT Authentication.

 When combined with the back end found [here](https://github.com/Reizor-75/hobby-huddle-back-end), you'll have all you need to access the Hobby Huddle Community !